 Commitment to the LGBTQ Community

 Atlantic Health System’s commitment to providing LGBTQ patient-centered care has been recognized by the Human Rights Campaign (HRC) Foundation.
-HRC’s Healthcare Equality Index named Morristown Medical Center, Overlook Medical Center, Newton Medical Center and Goryeb Children's Hospital as Leaders in LGBTQ Healthcare Equality.
+HRC’s Healthcare Equality Index named all of Atlantic Health System's medical centers (Morristown, Overlook, Newton, Chilton and Hackettstown medical centers and Goryeb Children’s Hospital) as Leaders in LGBTQ Healthcare Equality.
 This index measures patient non-discrimination, equal visitation rights, employment non-discrimination, and training in LGBTQ patient-centered care.

 Health Care Rights in The LGBTQ Community